pbl64k/coursera-progfun-faqs/week7-a6-streams-faq.md

 **How is my `from` supposed to handle infinite terrain?**

 Naturally.
 The tail of a stream will not be evaluated unless needed.
-Since `solution` only takes the first path to goal, the entire infinite solution space will not be explored (as long as there's *some* solution in it).
+Since `solution` only takes the first path to the goal, the entire infinite solution space will not be explored (as long as there's *some* solution in it).

 There's an important caveat here: the behavior of `++` is unintuitive, as it will, in fact, force partial evaluation of its second operand.
 Just use `#:::` instead, which is the equivalent of `++`, but behaves sensibly for lazy streams, never touching its second operand.